reeynier/reeynier.github.io/_posts/OS/2020-11-26-virtual-memory-I-overview.md

  -----------                                                         --------
 ```

 As shown in the above figure, programs load or store to `virtual addresses`.
 The actual memory uses `physical addresses`.
-The virtual memory hardware is the `Mameory Management Unit (MMU)`.
+The virtual memory hardware is the `Memory Management Unit (MMU)`.
 MMU is usually part of CPU.
 It translates between virtual addresses and physical addresses.
 It gives per-process view of memory called `address space`.
 MMU can be configured through privileged instructions.

 <br />